Shuffle/MetaMitre/README.md

 ## Todos
 [X] - Basic API that can take a JSON blob
+[X] - An API for getting IOCs from plaintext
-[ ] - A way to say yes/no to whether it's correct
-[ ] - A way to rebuild with new data that's been collected [ ] - Add tests to see if it crashes at all
+[ ] - A way to say yes/no to whether it's correct in the AI model [ ] - A way to rebuild with new data that's been collected [ ] - Add tests to see if it crashes at all
 [ ] - Make deployment easy through Github actions
+[ ] - Make it WAY faster

 ## License
 AGPLv3 - Please mention Shuffle and our inventions wherever you go :)